Sometimes you come across a piece of art work and it perfectly fits your mood.

 Friedlander has said he throws photographs into boxes, waits until they’re full, and then revisits them to assess their similarities and potential use in future series.
 His projects tend to grow organically, a little at a time and can be the culmination of several years of sporadic work.

 On the street, almost everything is left to chance, apart from where Friedlander stands and when he clicks the shutter.
 He is so familiar with his 35mm hand-held Leica camera, square-format Hasselblad Superwide and trademark black and white film, that he barely has to think about using it.

 Anything that looks like an idea is probably just something that has accumulated, like dust.
 It looks like I have ideas because I do books that are all on the same subject.
 That is just because the pictures have piled up on that subject.
 Finally I realise that I am really interested in it.
 The pictures make me realise that I am interested in something.

 – Lee Friedlander

-I am particularly drawn to Friedlander’s self-portraits because they aren’t conventional.
-Overlapping reflections and shadows are often included and he isn’t afraid to poke fun at himself or to self-deprecate.
+Friedlander’s self-portraits are particularly interesting because they aren’t conventional.
+Overlapping reflections and shadows are often included, and he isn’t afraid to poke fun at himself or to self-deprecate.

 For over 60 years, Friedlander has been taking photographs.
-Even now, aged 83, he still manages to inspire and innovate, recording scenes that are odd, off-kilter or surreal.
+Even now, aged 83, he still manages to inspire and innovate.

 Published to accompany Frielander’s retrospective at The Museum of Modern Art.
 This book includes over 750 photographs grouped by series and is the most comprehensive review of his career to date.